posva/vite-tailwind-starter/README.md

 ## Tailwind UI Users

-If you have access to [Tailwind UI](https://tailwindui.com), you can follow the following steps to add it:
+If you have access to [Tailwind UI](https://tailwindui.com), follow these steps to add it:

 1. Install first-party plugins: